-The Interim tax billing is usually mailed the first week of February, with two installments due the first banking days of March and May.
+The Interim tax billing is usually mailed the first week of February, with two installments due the last banking days of February and April.
 The taxes for this billing are based on the previous year’s taxes.

-The Final tax billing is usually prepared and mailed the first week of June only for the Residential and Farmland classes, with two installments due the first banking days of July and September.
+The Final tax billing is usually prepared and mailed the first week of June only for the Residential and Farmland classes, with two installments due the last banking days of June and August.
 The taxes for this billing reflect the current year’s budget requirements of the Municipality, Region and the School Boards.

-Over the past several years, the Final tax billing for the Commercial, Industrial and Multi-Residential classes has been prepared and mailed the first week of September, with only one installment due the first banking day of October.
-These billings are delayed to accommodate calculations under the mandatory Capping Legislation.
+Over the past several years, the Final tax billing for the Commercial, Industrial and Multi-Residential classes has been prepared and mailed the first week of September, with only one installment due the last banking day of September.

 A Supplemental tax bill may be issued when there is an increase in the value of your property, an addition to the property, the construction of a swimming pool, the construction of a new building or a change in classification.
 The change can be backdated to the date the change occurred, to a maximum of three (3) years.
 A Supplemental tax billing may be done at any time during the year.